 Carol Bushey grew up in Tunbridge, moving to Randolph Center as a teen and soon heading off to the Thompson School of Practical Nursing.
 She went on to work as a nurse, including at Gifford, until transitioning to a long career in real estate and then insurance.
 In 2001, she bought and still operates The Frankenburg Agency in Randolph.

-Carol now lives in Brookfield and invests significant time and effort in bettering her community.
-She spent more than a decade helping to coordinate a golf tournament for Make-a-Wish Vermont, serves on the board of the Randolph Area Food Shelf and joined the Gifford board last year, quickly getting involved in charity events like Gifford’s Last Mile Ride as a participant and as a business sponsor.
+Carol now lives in Randolph and invests significant time and effort in bettering her community.
+She spent more than a decade helping to coordinate a golf tournament for Make-a-Wish Vermont, serves on the board of the Randolph Area Food Shelf and joined the Gifford board in 2013, quickly getting involved in charity events like Gifford’s Last Mile Ride as a participant and as a business sponsor.

 Sheila Jacobs had an early start with Gifford.
 She was born at Gifford and her first job was staffing the switchboard in the evenings.